What is a URL, and what does the URL say about the quality of a website?

 - Someone creates a new website or online group meant specifically to insult another person or group of classmates.

 - Someone shares texts of private photos of someone else without their permission

 - Once in a while, or a one-time event, where a person puts someone else down.

 - Posting a rude comment to someone else’s Facebook timeline when both people are in a fight.

 - Disagreements, fights, or mean words that result from misunderstandings.

 It’s important to keep in mind that conflicts that start out as jokes, misunderstandings, or arguments can escalate and lead to ongoing bullying situations.

-Offline bullying remains more common than cyberbullying.
-Offline bullying is more common among middle-schoolers, but online bullying tends to be most common among high-school students.
+In general offline bullying remains more common than cyberbullying.
+Offline bullying is more common among middle school students, but online bullying tends to be more common among high-school students.

 What roles do people play in online bullying?